prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Shishito Chile Peppers.md

 **Plant Dimensions:** 24"–36" tall

 **Variety Info:** 2"–4" long, thin, medium green, slightly wrinkled, some curved.
 Flavor is citrusy and slightly smoky.
 About 90 percent of shishitos will be mild, but the others will be slightly hot.
-Scoville heat units for 'Shishito' are 50–200, making the occasional hot pepper quite mild.
+Scoville heat units for 'Shishito' are 50–200, making the occasional hot [[peppers|pepper]] quite mild.

 **Attributes:** Frost Sensitive, Good for Containers